 Maintain a Portfolio Vision

-The Portfolio Vision describes the future state of its development value streams and solutions.
+The Portfolio Vision describes the future state of its value streams and solutions.
 The current and future state difference represents the gap that LPM translates into the vision.

 Effective collaboration across the portfolio requires the continuous communication of the portfolio vision, goals, ideas, and expectations openly and transparently.
-Business Owners should frequently communicate the vision and the strategic themes, for example, during PI Planning, all-hands company meetings, and throughout the PI.
+Business Owners should frequently communicate the vision and the strategic themes, for example, during PI planning, all-hands company meetings, and throughout the PI.

 Gaining portfolio alignment requires people to work toward a shared goal and purpose beyond any individual, team, ART, or value stream.
 This ‘one portfolio’ mindset is critical to achieving success toward the strategic themes and having the agility to make mid-course corrections fluently.
-The quote below reminds us that the purpose of alignment is not about centralized control.
+The quote below reminds us that alignment is not about centralized control.

-The more alignment you have, the more autonomy you can grant—Stephen Bungay, author and strategy consultant [2]
+“The more alignment you have, the more autonomy you can grant”

 Enterprise Architecture